 Dedicated to creative opportunity and its power to bring change.
 Two free cultural destinations – V&A East Storehouse and Museum – opening in east London, 2025.

-Opening at Here East in 2025, V&A East Storehouse offers a new immersive experience, taking visitors behind the scenes and providing unprecedented public access to V&A collections.
-A short walk across the park, also opening in 2025, V&A East Museum celebrates global creativity and making relevant to today’s world.
+Opening at Here East in 2025, V&A East Storehouse is a unique new museum experience opening up the V&A collection to everyone.
+A short walk across the park, also opening in 2025, V&A East Museum celebrates making and creativity’s power to bring change.
 Both sites are part of East Bank, the Mayor of London's £1.1 billion Olympic legacy project, which will create a new arts, innovation and education hub in Stratford’s Queen Elizabeth Olympic Park.

 V&A East builds on the V&A's long-standing heritage in east London and our founding mission to make the arts accessible to all.
 V&A East is a new champion of creativity for the 21st century.
 Through the lens of makers and making, we will focus on how artists and designers work to transform our world for the better.
 We will platform diverse, global stories addressing the most pressing issues of our time and champion the pioneering and radical visionaries of the past and present to inspire future makers and critical thinkers.

 As a platform for new kinds of creative excellence, V&A East will strive to shift the canon and celebrate work that truly demonstrates the dynamism and complexity of global creativity.
 We will showcase excellence wherever it comes from and work to highlight under-represented movements and voices by presenting a diverse range of perspectives to advance cultural conversations.